DUNE/computing-training-basics-short/setup.md

 ~~~
 {: .language-bash}

 The -f option means your ticket is forwardable.
-A forwardable ticket is one that originated on computer A, but can be forwarded to computer B and will remain valide on computer B. Careful: you need to write FNAL.GOV in uppercase.
+A forwardable ticket is one that originated on computer A, but can be forwarded to computer B and will remain valid on computer B. Careful: you need to write FNAL.GOV in uppercase.

 To know if you have a valid ticket, type: